AJ Barner

-Albert "AJ" Barner (born May 3, 2002) is an American professional football tight end for the Seattle Seahawks of the National Football League (NFL).
+Albert Frank "AJ" Barner (born May 3, 2002) is an American professional football tight end for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Indiana Hoosiers and Michigan Wolverines.
 Barner transferred to Michigan for his senior season, winning a national championship in 2023.
 He was selected by the Seahawks in the fourth round of the 2024 NFL draft.

 Early life

-Barner was born in 2002 at Aurora, Ohio and attended Aurora High School.
+Barner was born on May 3, 2002, in Aurora, Ohio to Albert and Reva Barner.
+He was a 2020 graduate of Aurora High School.
 He played football as a tight end and linebacker at Aurora and was selected as the Northeast Ohio Division III Defensive Player of the Year.

 College career

 Indiana

 Barner played college football as a tight end for Indiana from 2020 to 2022.
 As a freshman and sophomore, he appeared in all 20 games for Indiana.
 As a junior, he was selected a team captain for the 2022 Indiana Hoosiers football team, started 10 games, and totaled 28 receptions for 199 yards and three touchdowns.